When making a payment: Should I create a customer, subscription or charge?

 - If you add a new subscription, a customer will be created automatically.

-- Example: You are a gym that sells memberships and charges theirs members (customers) the same amount each month.
+- Example: You are a gym that sells memberships and charges members (customers) the same amount each month.

 - Related Article: How do I add a new subscription?